 Photo: Tyler Blake Lee

 On Aug.
-24, 2017, a Henderson man stood before the bench in Baxter County Circuit Court and pled guilty to a charge of terroristic threatening.
+24, 2017, a Henderson man stood before the bench in Baxter County Circuit Court and pled guilty to multiple counts of terroristic threatening and making harassing communications.

-Twenty-nine-year-old Tyler Blake Lee was before the same bench in the same courtroom in connection with the same case Thursday — three years, two month and 27 days after his initial guilty plea in 2017.
+Twenty-nine-year-old Tyler Blake Lee was before the same bench in the same courtroom in connection with the same case Monday – three years, five months and a day after his initial guilty plea in 2017.

 Judging by court records, the problems between Lee and those he is alleged to have threatened or harassed appear to stem from complicated and sometimes volatile domestic situations.

 A number of cases involving Lee have been handled in the Domestic Relations Division of Baxter County Circuit Court, including petitions for orders of protection, divorce and custody proceedings.

 At one point, Lee’s visitation rights with his minor child were suspended by the court, until he underwent therapy and/or counseling for anger management and provided proof to the court that he was capable of conducting visitation by telephone with the minor child.